Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 Can you cook tilapia from frozen in the air fryer?

-Yes.
+Yes — frozen tilapia cooks well in the air fryer.
 Reduce the temperature to 375°F and increase the total time to 14–16 minutes, flipping at the 8-minute mark.
 Frozen tilapia will not crisp as nicely as fresh or thawed because ice on the surface creates steam during the first several minutes of cooking.
 For the best results with frozen tilapia, thaw in the refrigerator overnight and pat dry before cooking.
 If cooking from frozen is your only option, the result is fully cooked and flavorful — just not as crispy on the exterior.

 Do I need to flip tilapia in the air fryer?

-For plain seasoned tilapia, flipping is optional — the circulating hot air cooks both sides.
+For plain seasoned tilapia, flipping is optional — the circulating hot air cooks both sides without it.
 One flip at the halfway mark does produce more even browning between the top and bottom surfaces, which is worth doing if you have the time.
 For breaded tilapia, flipping is necessary to brown the coating on both sides evenly.
 Use a thin spatula to flip fish fillets gently — they are fragile, especially near the thin tail end of the fillet.

 How do I know when tilapia is done in the air fryer?